MohamedAhmed35/NeuronetiX-Internship/02 Classification/student_dropout_prediction/README.md

 # Student dropout prediction

-This project is focused on predicting student droput rates by utilizing various machine learning algorithms.
+This project is focused on predicting student droput rates by utilizing various machine learning algorithms such as Logistic Regression, SVM, Random Forest, and KNN.

    The dataset contains a lot of features.
 So, we done features selection by set a correlation threshold equals to 0.1 and remove columns with correlations below that threshold and columns that are likely not related to the students dropout.